News in Brief: returning owls, recognised leadership and roving CEOs

 Cambridge PhD candidate Tanatswa Amanda Chikaura has been recognised as an exceptional young changemaker who, through her leadership, has helped advance the UN’s Sustainable Development Goals (SDG).
 Chikaura’s research interests are centered on autism, mental health, and suicide prevention.
 The Zimbabwenian PhD candidate is also the Founder and Director of Ndinewe mental health organization in Zimbabwe.
 Chikaura’s supervisor, Dr. Elizabeth Weir, commented, “I’m delighted that Tanatswa has been selected as one of 17 Young Leaders for the SDG”.
 Chikaura said that young people have “the ideas, solutions, creativity and so much more to add to the development of our nations.
 Youth leadership gives hope and inspiration to all.
 We are not only the future of tomorrow but the leaders of today.”

-The Cambridge Union is to pay for a private jet for Jensen Huang to fly from London to Cambridge.
+The Cambridge Union is to host Jensen Huang this Tuesday (4/11).
 Huang is the founder and CEO of NVIDIA, and ranks as the sixth-richest man in the world.
 He is set to receive the Stephen Hawking Fellowship on the 4th November, in an event hosted in the Union chamber.
 The Hawking Fellowship is an annual award given by the Union in recognition of an individual or group who has made an impact in science, technology and communication, and previous recipients include Bill Gates, Professor Brian Cox and Dr. Jane Goodall.
-The flight from London to Cambridge takes just half an hour – just a slight improvement on the 45 minute train journey.

 Cambridge Academic victim of AI deepfakes